CookedSeafood/chorus-staff/README.md

 # Ender Staff

-Ender Staff is a staff that teleports the player 8 blocks forward for 1 mana when right-clicked.
+Ender Staff is a staff that teleports the player up to 8 blocks forward for 1 mana when right-clicked.
 The teleport will end up at a block center before a block with collision or fluids is found.

+## Feature

+- Lantency compentation.
+- Not move player if be fully blocked.

+## The item

 A "Ender Staff" is an item where `minecraft:item_name` is "Ender Staff".

-An example command to get it:
+An example command that gives the ender staff to yourslef:

 ```mcfunction
 /give @s diamond_sword[item_name="Ender Staff"]
 ```

-Get the original design of it:
+Another example command for the original design:

 ```mcfunction
 /give @s diamond_sword[item_model="minecraft:diamond_shovel",item_name="Ender Staff",rarity=rare]